arthurprevot/yaetos/README.md

     python jobs/examples/ex4_dependency4_job.py --dependencies

 It will run all 3 dependencies defined in [the jobs_metadata registry](conf/jobs_metadata.yml#L57-L87).
 There are other examples in [jobs/examples/](jobs/examples/).

+As for the use of the yaetos command lines, note that executing:

+	  yaetos run_dockerized some/job.py --some=args

+is the same as executing:

+		yaetos launch_docker_bash
+		# and from inside the docker container:
+		python some/job.py --some=args

 To explore jobs in jupyter notebooks: